 - Must be free of all alcohol during and immediately prior to engaging as a chaperone.

-4. We promise to support equal employment opportunities regardless of race, religion, age, gender, sexual orientation, disability or national origin.
-Chaperones and tutor affiliated with the YPA are committed to maintaining the highest levels of professionalism and ethical responsibility.
+4. We promise to support equal employment opportunities for children regardless of race, religion, age, gender, sexual orientation, disability or national origin.

 - All personal information obtained from a production company.